 Let me tell you right off the bat.
-I did NOT pay $750 (which just happens to be the MSRP) for this cigar.
+I did NOT pay $750 for this cigar.
 In fact, I did not pay any money at all for it.

 Here is the story.
 As you may or may not know, I have a list of cigars on the site that I would love to get my hands on to review.
-Well, one day about 2 weeks ago, I got an email from an Army Medic who served in Iraq telling me that he had a Gurkha HMR that he was willing to trade out, and that he could not get a hold of a lot of the limited Tats and other sticks that he wanted to try (that have been on this site).
+Well, one day about two weeks ago, I got an email from an Army medic who served in Iraq telling me that he had a Gurkha HMR that he was willing to trade out, and that he could not get a hold of a lot of the limited Tatuajes and other sticks that he wanted to try.
 Well, I have quite a few of those, and I figured it would be a win-win situation for both of us; he gets some sticks he would not otherwise get a hold of, I get to review a stick that not very many people have seen, never mind smoke, and I get to help out a soldier in the process.

 So, we made the trade, and that is how I got a hold of a $750 cigar to review.

-Limited to less than 75 boxes a year, these cigars are made with 1 year old Connecticut Maduro Wrapper and 12 year old Dominican Binder and Filler, then infused with an entire bottle of Louis XIII Cognac (per box).
+Limited to less than 75 boxes a year, these cigars are made with a one-year-old Connecticut maduro wrapper and 12-year-old Dominican binder and Filler, then infused with an entire bottle of Louis XIII Cognac, per box.

-This is not the only cognac infused cigar from Gurkha, there is also the Grand Reserve (about $20) and the Royal Reserve (about $30), both of which use inferior cognac, apparently.
+This is not the only cognac infused cigar from Gurkha, there is also the Grand Reserve and the Royal Reserve, both of which use inferior cognac, apparently.

 - Cigar Reviewed: Gurkha His Majesty’s Reserve